digego/extempore/_sources/install.txt

   get those things through another package manager (or not use them at all) then set this to ``OFF``.

-IN_TREE:BOOL (default ON)
-  when true, use the main Extempore source tree for libs/examples - don't move those things into e.g. ``/usr/local``.
-If you're not going to edit the built-in libraries, this makes no difference, but if you're going to be working on them it avoids the problem that you make a change to e.g. ``libs/core/math.xtm`` in your version-controlled ``extempore`` directory, but ``(sys:load "libs/core/math.xtm)`` in Extempore code loads the ``math.xtm`` in ``/usr/local/share/extempore/libs/core``.
-This doesn't do anything on Windows.

 PACKAGE:BOOL (default ON)
   when true, build Extempore (including all extended deps and AOT-compilation) for binary distribution, e.g.::